 Analytical CRM is a commonly used system as it allows you to better assess and analyze centralized data.
 The system’s functions mine customer data and market trends to form reports that can help decision-makers to better access data to make educated decisions.

-This system gives you all the information you need to pinpoint a business’ strength and weaknesses, and to gear you to provide better customer service.
+This system gives you all the information you need to pinpoint a business’ strengths and weaknesses and to gear you to provide better customer service.

 Key Functions: Customer Data Management, Marketing Data Management, Service Data Management, Sales Analysis, Employee Assessment